E-Sh4rk/EmeraldACE_tuto/hex-editor.md

 # Memory editor

 In this tutorial, we will implement a memory editor inside the box storage.
 We highly recommand to setup the [improved ACE environment](improved-ace-env.md) before following this tutorial: even though the memory editor can be started with standard ACE (i.e. by viewing the summary of a glitch Pokemon), doing so will fail to pause the game because you are only supposed to open it while in the overworld (not in a menu).
-Our recommendation is to open the memory editor by pressing L+R (using the improved ACE environment).
+Our recommendation is to open the memory editor by pressing R (using the improved ACE environment).

 **Credits:** This tutorial is an adapation of [this article on Hatena Blog](https://bzl.hatenablog.com/entry/2019/09/29/182642).
 Credits for the initial implementation of the memory editor goes to the author of this article.
 For this tutorial, I have adapted the implementation to work on the US version and I made it compatible with our ACE setup.